handeprathmesh56/phishing-project/README.md

 # phishing-project
 # Phishing Email Analysis – Full Guide & Example

-This README provides a complete analysis of a sample phishing email using the 8-step mini-guide shown in the instructions.
-The goal is to help users learn how to identify phishing attempts by breaking down each warning sign in detail.

----

 ## 📧 1.
 Sample Phishing Email

 **Subject:** Important Notice: Your Account Has Been Temporarily Suspended